meerkat-dashboard/meerkat/README.md

 See `config/meerkat.toml.example` for an example configuration file.
 For a full configuration reference, see [Configuration](https://meerkat.run/configuration) on the project website.

+### Fast frontend development

+By default, the meerkat command serves the UI from an embedded filesystem created at build time.
+This means that changes to the UI are only served after rebuilding the entire command.
+For convenience, we can instead serve the UI from the local OS' filesystem.
+This way changes we make are served immediately by meerkat without rebuilding.
+The meerkat command accepts the `-ui` flag, with a directory containing all the UI files.
+For example:

+	./cmd/meerkat/meerkat -ui ui/

 ## Configuring Icinga